Your Derby stores team picks serialised flight parts with a clipboard while the ERP add-on guesses location

 Exactly what you get

 You get directed putaway and picking that select the correct serial against the works order, free-issue stock segregated and provable, and a full move history per serial so the stores stop being where traceability breaks.
 Scanning binds every move to a serial and a location, so the count never drifts.
-It works with your ERP, inventory management system and traceability spine, and feeds picking accuracy and stock turn into business intelligence dashboards.
+It works with your ERP, inventory management system and traceability spine, and feeds picking accuracy and stock turn into business intelligence (BI) dashboards.

 How to choose a developer in Derby